Summer Break for Teens: How to Make the Most of Summer Vacation

-Teens look forward to their summer break each year.
-Warm weather and unstructured days promise fun and freedom.
+Summer break for teens is one of the most anticipated times of the year.
+Other than maybe Christmas, that is.
+Warm weather, abundant air conditioning and unstructured days promise fun and freedom.
 While summer is the perfect time to hang out with friends and unwind after the school year, it’s also an opportunity to learn new skills without the pressure of schoolwork.
-Teens can make the most of their time during the summer by working, volunteering, playing sports, traveling, or picking up a creative hobby.
-There are tons of fun ways teens can keep learning during the summer.

-When teens continue to learn over the summer, they minimize summer learning loss.
-Summer learning loss happens when students lose academic steam over the summer and, consequently, forget some of what they learned in the previous school year.
+When younger teens continue to learn over the summer, they minimize summer learning loss.
+Summer learning loss happens when students drown in screen time and lose academic steam over the summer and, consequently, forget some of what they learned in the previous school year.
 For example, researchers found that on average, students’ achievement scores declined over summer vacation, especially in math.
-Another study found that students lose between 25% to 30% of their school-year learning over the summer.
-High school students, in particular, need to be ready to transition back into the school year to tackle difficult assignments and complete college applications.

 If you’re worried about summer learning loss as a teen or parent, have no fear.
-In this post, we’ll explore what teens can do during the summer to prepare for their future while enjoying their break.
+In this post, we’ll explore what teens can do during the summer to prepare for their future while still enjoying their break.

 1. Get a Summer Job or Internship

 A summer job or internship is a great way to learn important skills teens can use throughout their lives.
 For example, they might learn customer service skills on the job or gain experience working with people from diverse backgrounds.
-Most jobs involve reading comprehension or writing skills to keep these abilities strong.
+Most jobs require reading comprehension or writing skills to keep these abilities strong.
 Jobs or internships also help teens develop self-confidence and prepare for college.

 A summer job or internship can help you learn customer service skills or gain valuable experience

 Teens can start thinking about their interests and strengths that could help them choose a career path they’ll enjoy.
 For example, if you love to read, you might consider applying to work in a bookstore.
 Maybe there’s something you know you want to study in college.
 If so, see if you can find work in that field.
 For instance, if you want to be a veterinarian, consider working at an animal shelter over the summer.
+If you want to be an agronomist, volunteer at a local park.

 If you can’t find the perfect job or internship, consider trying something that offers some aspects you like.
 You might discover or develop a skill you never knew you had.